darabigdata/IDWBotswana/README.md

 -----

-# CHALLENGE 1: Build a machine learning recommendation engine web application
+## CHALLENGE 1: Build a machine learning recommendation engine web application

+Machine Learning can be used to provide awesome applications and services.
+Examples are recommender systems on Netflix, Amazon and even Google reverse Image search.
+However, creating an application isn't limited to big tech firms.
+In this challenge you will build a web application of your choice.

-# CHALLENGE 2: Google image web-scraping and image-based machine learning classifier
+## CHALLENGE 2: Google image web-scraping and image-based machine learning classifier

+In this challenge you will learn how to web scrape images from Google and use them to train/test an image-based Machine Learning classifier.
+The aim is to come up with a image classification problem (cats vs dogs, people vs trees, Trump vs an orange cheeto etc), build your own database for training the algorithm by web-scraping the images and then to use machine learning for the classification.

-# CHALLENGE 3: Build a machine learning music classification system
+## CHALLENGE 3: Build a machine learning music classification system

+This project is all about using python to extract features from audio waveforms, and to then run machine learning algorithms to cluster and quantify music.

 -----